pcericm/radiant_manager/README.md

 # Radiant Manager System Architecture

 ## Overview
 This system is an intelligent orchestration layer sitting between **Versatile Thermostat** entities and the physical boiler/valves.
+It acts as a **"Control Plane"** that translates "Smart Thermostat" decisions into physical valve movements, protecting the hardware while optimizing for both Efficiency and Comfort.

 Its primary purpose is to solve the **Short Cycling** and **Minimum Firing Rate** problems inherent in mixed lower mass and high mass radiant zones paired with high-efficiency condensing boilers, while providing knobs to tune the balance between **Efficiency** and **Comfort**.